 Image Source: LinkedIn

 Oil markets made a big comeback Monday as prices shot up.
-This surge happened because global supply got tighter and markets expected higher demand from key regions.
+This surge happened because global supply got tighter and market expectations for future supply and demand played a key role, with markets expecting higher demand from key regions.

 Live WTI crude oil price in dollar surges to $62.52

-West Texas Intermediate (WTI) crude futures shot up $1.73, a 2.85% increase, reaching $62.52 per barrel [1].
-This resilient price movement shows a remarkable recovery after WTI hit four-year lows earlier this month.
-Prices bounced back after dropping about $10 per barrel through April and early May [2].
+West Texas Intermediate (WTI) crude oil futures shot up $1.73, a 2.85% increase, reaching $62.52 per barrel [[1]](LINK 2).
+This resilient price movement shows a remarkable recovery after WTI crude oil futures hit four-year lows earlier this month.
+Prices bounced back after dropping about $10 per barrel through April and early May [[2]](LINK 3).

 Brent crude oil price also sees nearly 3% gain

-Brent crude, the global benchmark, matched WTI’s performance with a $1.85 gain, jumping 2.95% to $64.63 per barrel [1].
-This shows how global oil markets connect – different crude grades’ prices usually move together, even though they keep some price differences between them [3].
+Brent crude, the global benchmark, matched WTI’s performance with a $1.85 gain, jumping 2.95% to $64.63 per barrel [[1]](LINK 2).
+This shows how global oil markets connect – different crude grades’ prices usually move together, even though they keep some price differences between them [[3]](LINK 3).
+The integration of the global energy market means that price movements in one region can quickly influence prices in other regions, reflecting the interconnected nature of oil and refined product markets.
+Heating oil markets are closely linked to crude oil and other refined products, with price behavior often influenced by supply and demand factors, seasonal trends, and interactions with natural gas prices.

-Both benchmarks rallied because markets felt more confident that summer demand – especially for gasoline and jet fuel – would beat earlier predictions [4].
-Limited refining capacity in the U.S. and Europe keeps product cracks strong, which pushes crude prices even higher [4].
+Both benchmarks rallied because markets felt more confident that summer demand – especially for gasoline and jet fuel – would beat earlier predictions [[4]](LINK 4).
+Heating oil demand typically rises during winter months, contributing to seasonal fluctuations in energy markets.
+Limited refining capacity in the U.S. and Europe keeps product cracks strong, which pushes crude prices even higher [[4]](LINK 5).

 Markets felt better after:

-Oil prices have always reacted strongly to geopolitical events, especially ones affecting major producing regions [3].
+Oil prices have always reacted strongly to geopolitical events, especially ones affecting major producing regions [[3]](LINK 10).
 The market looks tight right now, which shows in the futures curve structure.
-Many crude markets have switched to sustained backwardation – where near-term futures cost more than longer-dated ones – showing immediate supply is tight [5].
+Many crude markets have switched to sustained backwardation – where near-term futures cost more than longer-dated ones – showing immediate supply is tight [[5]](LINK 11).
+The current supply demand balance is a key factor behind this backwardation, as limited inventories and strong demand are reflected in the futures market.

 Domestic is the best operating oil and gas exploration company located in the Dallas, TX